piratefsh/piratefsh.github.io/_posts/2019-01-07-computer-art-history---part-2.markdown

 Historically, plotters were made with practical applications in mind, but just like their computer counterparts, engineers and artists soon found creative applications for them.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AAc4VLR6-Dg?start=41" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-_In this promotional video for Calcomp plotters in 1968, some applications that they mention are meteorology, atomic physics, medical research, oceanography, astronomy and so on._
+_In this promotional video for CalComp plotters in 1968, some applications that they mention are meteorology, atomic physics, medical research, oceanography, astronomy and so on._

 It didn't take long for users to realize that pen plots held a lot of artistic potential.
-In 1969, Calcomp held an international plotter art competition.
+In 1969, CalComp held an international plotter art competition.
 As part of the press release, I found this quote by James Pyle, assistant to the President at CalComp,[^4]

 <blockquote>
   <p>"Pyle is convinced that computer/plotter art will be accepted as a recognized art form, "if only because it gives a humanizing aura to machinery."</p>